Sony’s Venom movie starring Mad Max: Fury Road star Tom Hardy has finally kicked off production!

 Zombieland helmer Ruben Fleischer is directing the movie from a script penned by Scott Rosenberg, Jeff Pinkner and Kelly Marcel.
 Avi Arad, Matt Tolmach and Amy Pascal are producing, with Palak Patel and Eric Fineman overseeing the project for the studio.

-The film is completely the Marvel Cinematic Universe and won’t feature Tom Holland’s Spider-Man.
+The film is not part of the Marvel Cinematic Universe and won’t feature Tom Holland’s Spider-Man.
 Sony’s plan is to launch a brand new cinematic universe featuring Venom and other Marvel characters.
 A Silver Sable and Black Cat film is also in the works from Beyond the Lights director Gina Prince-Bythewood.

 Venom is currently slated to hit theaters on October 5, 2018.